GoogleCloudPlatform/appengine-custom-runtimes-samples/perl/README.md

-# Perl example on Google App Engine Flexible
+# Perl example on Google App Engine

-This is a simple guide to running mojolicious on [Google App Engine Flexible](https://cloud.google.com/appengine).
+This is a simple guide to running mojolicious on [Google App Engine](https://cloud.google.com/appengine).

 1. [Create a new mojolicious app](http://mojolicio.us/)